eerkela/bertrand/README.rst

    In either case, integration is seamless and automatic, and every aspect of a type's behavior can be customized as needed.
-*  **A generalized mini-language** for resolving types, with user-definable aliases and semantics similar to the existing pandas conventions.
+*  **A generalized mini-language** for resolving types, with user-definable aliases and semantics similar to existing pandas conventions.
 This allows types to be quickly and unambiguously specified while maintaining fine control over their behavior and composition.
 *  Tools for **inference** and **type checking**.
 Types can be easily detected from example data, even if those data are non-homogenous or not supported by existing numpy/pandas alternatives.
 This can be customized in